majesticsj12/majesticsj12/Readme.md

 ## GitHub

-You’ll find here a selection of my projects, experiments, and small game prototypes.
+You’ll find here a selection of my projects.